ninjacatz/RTFD-to-MD-Converter/README.md

 # RTFD-to-MD-Converter

 ## Guide
 Set the user-defined variables and run the script.
-The converted files will be in a folder named "your_folder_name-converted-to-md" in the same directory

 Required command line programs:
 - pandoc